tedneward/ProfBlog/content/blog/2025/embrace-change.md

 We can do that in a variety of ways:

 * store everything in a single database (the "Master Database" Fallacy).
+There's a plethora of reasons why this doesn't work, some of it technical (limitations on scalability and performance) and some of it organizational (the pain incorporated when you have a single dependency across the entire organization).
+For these reasons (and more), most organizations find it untenable or unacceptable to take this path.
+(A great many more organizations still try to create a Master Database, though, and find this out the hard way.)

 * create a mechanism where a particular update can "override" any further updates to that datum (in other words, formalizing the "System of Record" approach).
 This starts to get into the business of "weighing" different facts against one another, where one fact may be given as "more true" (or perhaps, better stated, "more likely to be true") than others.
 Hank's assertion that he is male should be given more weight than an update coming from a data-entry clerk three departments over, particularly if Hank has a birth certificate handy.
 (Of course, if this is the system storing birth certificates, maybe we weight things to favor the original input of the nurse and parents, and thus do we start to run into the Gordian Knot of weighted facts--how we decide those weights is always subject to some deep and divisive debate.)

 * track and make visible to users where and how database updates occur (an "audit log" approach).
+This is partly embraced by the "Event Sourcing" approach to the storage of data, though we still run into limitations, since the data only knows what it knows local to itself--a given ES implementation doesn't track where or when or why the update occurred, only that it occurred.

+My gut tells me that there's way to factor some of this more deeply into the database implementations themselves, but I haven't spent enough time thinking about it yet to have anything concrete.
+That said, I'd love to get some feedback on the idea, and whether or not I'm missing something deeply fundamental here or the solution is staring us in the face.